The story of Yoshi the sea turtle

 Post-hatchling loggerhead turtles, from the Western Australian rookeries at Shark Bay, follow the currents in the Indian ocean towards Madagascar and move around in the south Indian ocean for many years before returning to the coast.
 The post-hatchlings, from rookeries in South Africa and Mozambique, and even from Oman, make use of the western Indian ocean, with many juveniles seen around Reunion Island.
 Most of these, however, make their way back up to Oman or down to the east coast of South Africa.
 Is it possible that Yoshi was rescued closer to South Africa, and is thus a South African loggerhead on an extended holiday in Australia?
 It seems more and more likely that this legend of a turtle has found her native land, Australia.

-Yoshi has shown us the resilience, survival instincts and the will of rescued animals being reintroduced to their natural environment.
+Yoshi the sea turtle has shown us the resilience, survival instincts and the will of rescued animals being reintroduced to their natural environment.
 She has shown us that there is still so much we do not know and can learn (she is indeed the first record of a loggerhead sea turtle moving between Africa and Australia).
 She has shown us that collaboration makes a difference.
 We might compete on the rugby field, but when it comes to conservation we work together.
 Her journey showed us the beautiful west coast of southern Africa.
 She passed the seal colonies at Cape Columbine and Kleinsee, and cruised past the beautiful coastal sand dunes of Namibia.
 She really enjoyed spending time at Ghost Island, in the Tiger’s Bay area, and eventually turned around in the middle of the richest fishing grounds off Angola.

 She headed back, remaining offshore, and crossed the Walvis ridge before rounding beautiful Cape Point and heading across a number of significant offshore marine protected areas.
 The mighty Southwest Indian Ridge, with all its impressive fracture zones, definitely served as a guide (or highway) to get Yoshi to Australia.
 The Agulhas current, together with the West Wind Drift and the East Australian current all contributed to this impressive 40 011 km journey.